LIS 534: Information Architecture: Web Design for Usability

 Office hours: 4-5pm on Tuesdays and Wednesdays

 An examination of the principles and practice of web usability, with a focus on information architecture, layout and design, metadata and other topics related to effective web design and management.
 Includes an introduction to HTML and other web coding.

-- 4construct standards-compliant small websites by hand-coding HTML and CSS.
+- Create standards-compliant websites using HTML and CSS.

 - Information behaviour & the Web